Saves Clients Time and Money on the Job Site

 Starting Second Floor

 “A Yankee Barn goes up very easily, fits together well, and is substantially enclosed in a very short time period, even when it’s built during the worst ice storm of the century,” said builder Ken Desjardins.

 Roof Beams in Place

 “Nothing compares to Yankee Barn quality, how fast the product goes up, and the floor plan flexibility.
 A Yankee Barn can look any way you want – a barn, a conventional house, or one with stone on the exterior.
 There are no limitations to the design.”

 Adding the Last Panels

 The last of the True Wall panels are lifted into place.
 “Yankee Barn is flexible and helpful.
 On this project, we made some last minute changes on site.
 Yankee Barn worked with us to build the components to make it work.”

-The True Roof ™ panels are in place for a nearly weather-tight shell.
+The True Roof ™ panels are in place for a tight shell.